Who Pays Realtor Fees in North Carolina: A Homeowner’s Guide

 Realtor fees typically constitute the largest expense when selling, usually 5-6% of the sale price.
 These commissions go to the real estate agents involved in the transaction.

 Closing costs encompass various fees associated with finalizing the real estate transaction, including title insurance, transfer taxes, attorney fees (North Carolina requires attorneys for closings), mortgage payoff, and prorated property taxes.
+Some of these fees are calculated as a percentage of the purchase price of the home, making the purchase price a key factor in determining total transaction costs.

 While realtor fees are almost always paid by the seller in North Carolina real estate transactions, closing costs may be split between the buyer and seller.
 The distribution of these expenses is negotiable and should be outlined in the purchase agreement.